MV Isle of Cumbrae: Service

 MV Isle of Cumbrae took up the Largs crossing in early April 1977, replacing two small bow-loading ferries, Largs and Coruisk.
 She remained on this crossing until summer 1986, when the route was taken over by twins MV Loch Striven and MV Loch Linnhe.

 In August 1986, Isle of Cumbrae moved to the Fishnish – Lochaline crossing in the Sound of Mull, replacing the small MV Canna.
 She remained there until July 1997, when she was replaced by the larger MV Loch Alainn.
 Isle of Cumbrae replaced MV Loch Riddon in the Kyles of Bute, but was herself replaced by the much larger MV Loch Dunvegan in 1999.
 She then transferred to the summer Tarbert – Portavadie route across Loch Fyne.
 In winter she took up a relief role, covering MV Loch Dunvegan (Colintraive) and MV Loch Fyne (Lochaline).

 In 2014, she was replaced by the diesel-electric hybrid ferry MV Lochinvar, becoming a spare vessel.
 The 2015 season saw her back at Largs while covering for a broken-down MV Loch Shira and providing additional sailings from Claonaig to Lochranza alongside MV Loch Tarbert during the Brodick Highland Games, before going back to Tarbert and lying spare.

 In early 2016, she returned to the Tarbert – Portavadie route after MV Lochinvar moved to the Mallaig - Armadale station.

+In Spring 2024, Isle of Cumbrae returned to her original route between Largs and Cumbrae alongside MV Loch Riddon, after MV Loch Shira was removed from service following damage to her ramps.
+Isle of Cumbrae briefly returned to Tarbert whilst MV Loch Bhrusda took up service at Largs, but returned soon after.

+At the end of August 2024, Isle of Cumbrae was removed from service while she was operating on the Tarbert to Portavadie route due to engine problems, she was originally replaced by a chartered vessel from Kintyre Express.
+Eventually, MV Loch Tarbert took over the route and Isle of Cumbrae was moved to lay-up at Sandbank.
+For the start of the 2025 summer timetable, Loch Tarbert remained at the Tarbert to Portavadie route, with Isle of Cumbrae returning to her original route between Largs and Cumbrae, alongside Loch Shira.